 The Company will bear all expenses incurred in connection with this proxy solicitation, which we expect to conduct primarily by mail.
 In addition, our officers and directors and the officers and other personnel of MSC Adviser I, LLC, our investment adviser (our "Adviser"), may solicit your proxy by telephone, by electronic means or in person, for which they will not be separately compensated.
 We have retained Broadridge Investor Communications Solutions, Inc. ("Broadridge") to aid in the solicitation of proxies.
 We will pay Broadridge a fee of approximately \$5,000 in addition to variable costs related to the solicitation of proxies as well as reimbursement of its out-of-pocket expenses.
-We will request banks, brokers, custodians, nominees, fiduciaries and other record holders to forward copies of this proxy statement to people on whose behalf they hold shares of our Common Stock and to request authority for the exercise of proxies by the record holders on behalf of those people.
-In compliance with the regulations of the SEC, we will reimburse such persons for reasonable expenses incurred by them in forwarding proxy materials to the beneficial owners of shares of our Common Stock.
+We will request banks, brokers, custodians, nominees, fiduciaries and other record holders to forward copies of this proxy statement to people on whose behalf they hold Shares and to request authority for the exercise of proxies by the record holders on behalf of those people.
+In compliance with the regulations of the SEC, we will reimburse such persons for reasonable expenses incurred by them in forwarding proxy materials to the beneficial owners of Shares.